chasegravett/sudoku/README.md

 Once started, you will be prompted to enter the numbers that fill your sudoku board one line at a time, using 0 for all blanks.

-The program will tell you immediately if the line you just entered is not valid.'
+The program will tell you immediately if the line you just entered is not valid.
 Once all 9 rows have been entered, the board is validated as a whole, targeting each row, column, and 3x3 box.

 Once it is validated, you will see a copy of your board printed out to the terminal.